winwisely99/web/resources/website/content/en/getinvolved.md

   * Completed demo (though will be further improved to better describe more powerful Peer-bonding and behavioral economics features).
 Ask us for this

-  * Alpha native apps (IOS and Android) created for an electoral version of WinWisely for 2018 American midterms to help take back the Senate
+  * Alpha native apps (IOS and Android) created for an electoral version of GetCourage for 2018 American midterms to help take back the Senate

   * Over 20 reviews from top organizers and tech activists